sassoftware/viya4-deployment/README.md

 - This project can only be used for patch updates that use the exact same manifest as the existing deployment.
 - Updating to a new SAS Viya platform version, cadence, or a new software offering is not supported using this project.
 - For more information about updating your software, see [KB0041450: The SAS Viya Deployment as a Code project does not perform updates](https://sas.service-now.com/csm?id=kb_article_view&sysparm_article=KB0041450).
+- AWS IPv6 is supported starting with the 2026.09 cadence release.

 This project contains Ansible code that creates a baseline cluster in an existing Kubernetes environment for use with the SAS Viya platform, generates the manifest for a SAS Viya platform software order, and then deploys that order into the specified Kubernetes environment.
 Here is a list of tasks that this tool can perform (also see [playbook overview](./playbooks/README.md) for info on the default tasks):